bspfsystems/BungeeIPC/CONFIGURATION.md

-# Configuring BungeeIPC for Bukkit and BungeeCord
+# Configuring the BungeeIPC Bukkit & BungeeCord Plugins

 A default configuration file (`config.yml`) will be created in each of the respective plugin's data folders when you start the Bukkit server/BungeeCord proxy for the first time after installing BungeeIPC.
 You can then edit the configuration files as needed, and then run the reload command to reload the files:
 - `/ipc reload` for Bukkit